drewherron/linux-init/README.md

 That's it.
 I've tested it, and every step works for me.

 This is for my personal use, but I tried to make it a bit more generalizable and customizable for anyone else who may want to use it.
 You might find some good use for the code with just a few edits.
 It does clone my own repos where necessary (building dwm, stowing dotfiles).
+This will bring in more than you want, but you can always delete what you don't need.

 ## What It Does